rodekruis/DEH-Admin-Manual/README.md

 8. Other important aspects
    - DPIA

+## Introduction

+As an admin you possess the highest level of access rights in DEH.
+Deviation from the instructions outlined in this manual may result in unintended system disruptions.
+Depending on the extent of the changes made and the modified settings, recovery could require significant effort from a team of developers, potentially taking several days.
+Therefore, we urge you to exercise caution and carefully follow this manual.
+For every production environment, there is also a staging environment to test things on.
+If you are unsure about changing certain things, you could oftentimes first try this in the staging environment.

+This manual is only useful for already configured instances of DEH and it assumes that the reader has already read the [agent/supervisor manual](futurelinkhere) of DEH.
+This manual is not meant for setting up DEH from scratch since the GitHub documentation provides this already.

 ## Base Knowledge
 Why this section?
 The following gives the necessary background information on DEH.
 This could be beneficial when encountering an issue or when you want to get an overview of all the product components.